zr0n/laravelstarter/README.md

-# Laravel Starter
+# Laravel CMS Starter
-## A simple CMS start pack to your projects
+## A simple CMS starter pack to your projects

 Installing: